cfjedimaster/raymondcamdendotcom/content/post/2013/09/17/Playing-with-the-DetailsSummary-Tag.md

 </div>

 <p>
-So how well is this supported?
+<strong>(Edit in Feb 2018 - I had to update some links here and you should note the text around this image is not out of date - support is pretty good!)</strong> So how well is this supported?
 Currently not terribly well:
 </p>

 ![CanIUse](https://static.raymondcamden.com/images/2013/09/details.jpg)